gabeoliveira/plugin-message-media-location/README.md

 1) **mms-handler.protected.js**: This Twilio Function will be called every time a Proxy interaction occurs.
 It uses the Proxy Callback URI to check for the existence of an MMS in an incoming message.

 2) **send-media-message.js**: This Twilio Function is called by the Flex plugin to send the media to the recipient using the Programmable Messaging API.
 Since Proxy does not currently support media messages, we have to bypass it and call the Programmable Messaging API directly.

+Twilio Proxy also ignores location parameters when users send their GPS coordinates over Whatsapp, which are only available when a message event is triggered.
+Because of this, we need to add a middleware layer between Whatsapp and Twilio Proxy.
+To enable that middleware, we have added the following Twilio Function:

+1) **redirect.protected.js**: This function is called whenever a message comes in.
+It checks for GPS parameters, extract them to Twilio Sync (to be retrieved later by Flex) if found, and passes the message along to Twilio Proxy

 ## Local Development